Amlyze/api-integration-documentation/Rest/accountBalance/single.md

-# Contract registration (coming soon❗)
+# Account balance registration (coming soon❗)

-This section provides detailed information on the endpoints that can be used to create and manage contracts.
-Contracts can be any type of documents with custom set of fields/elements.
+This section provides detailed information on the endpoints that can be used to create and manage account balances..

 ----